transcriptionpro/wuc-new/_posts/2014-10-25-first-bitcoin-felon.md

 </p><p>

 <strong>Trace Mayer:</strong>  Yeah.
 I mean, that’s the network effect right there.
 Like in my case, I've gone, like, I flew into a city outside the US and, you know, it was late and for whatever reason like the currency exchange booth wasn't open like normal.
-But I was – I went immediately to a dinner with some of the bitcoin people and bam, I was able to get the local currency.
+But I was – I went immediately to a dinner with some of the bitcoin people and bam!, I was able to get the local currency.

 </p><p>